-The Bank has maintained a pro-active risk management strategy and prudent culture as a foundation for achieving its vision and ensured that the risks associated with the Bank strategy are identified, understood, quantified (to the best extent) and mitigated in order to achieve its vision and objectives.
-The Bank has ensured compliance with the regulatory guidelines through effective and pro-active risk management practices.
-The risk appetite is embedded in the strategic and financial planning processes to ensure that risk management forms an integral part of the strategic objectives and decision-making process.
+The Bank has maintained a pro-active risk management strategy and prudent culture as a foundation for achieving its vision and ensured that the risks associated with the Bank's strategy are identified, understood, quantified (to the best extent) and mitigated to achieve its objectives.
+The Bank promotes an environment in which constructive challenges are an integral part of discussions and decisions regarding risk-taking.
+The Risk Management Framework (RMF) outlines the principles, approach, governance, roles and responsibilities which is regularly reviewed and enhanced to address changes in existing risks as well as adapted based on emerging risks.